1. Create strong, unique passwords

 4. Avoid obvious passwords

-Linked to avoiding using family names pets etc, users should also avoid obvious, standardised passwords such as 12345 or password1.
-Instead users should create unique passwords for each site.
+Linked to avoiding using family names pets etc., users should also avoid obvious, standardized passwords such as 12345 or password1.
+Instead, users should create unique passwords for each site.

 5. Test your password